Learn if you need a permit to prune trees, and how to prune your trees without damaging them.

 Trees on City Property

-Do not prune trees on City property.
-Trees on City property, including trees in parks and along streets, are pruned and maintained by certified arborists on a schedule.
-The cutting of City trees on city property is regulated by the City's bylaw to protect trees.
+Do not cut trees on City property.
+Trees on City property, including trees in parks and along streets, are pruned and maintained by certified arborists (licensed professionals) on a schedule.
+The cutting of trees on City property is regulated by Surrey's Tree Protection Bylaw.

 Trees on Your Property